Nature Creations LIVE is happening now and has activities for your kids to do at home.

 Niobrara National Scenic River also provides ranger-led programs for school groups and community organizations custom designed to meet the specific group's learning objectives.
 Scheduling depends on staff availability.
 Contact us to discuss the possibilities at (402) 376-1901.

-Other Programs for Kids
+Other Programs for Kids from our Partners

 The Niobrara Council Education Program sponsors day camps for children in the summer and after-school nature club activities during the school year.
 Contact them for details at (402) 376-2793.